 - Nonprofits having a 501(c)(3) status with the IRS, other than institutions of higher education;

 - Nonprofits without 501(c)(3) status with the IRS, other than institutions of higher education.

 Individuals, foreign entities, and sole proprietorship organizations are not eligible to compete for, or receive, awards made under this announcement.

-Faith-based and community organizations that meet eligibility requirements are eligible to receive awards under this funding opportunity announcement.
+Faith-based and community organizations that meet eligibility requirements are eligible to receive Start Printed Page 35481awards under this funding opportunity announcement.